Recurrence relations and path representations of matrix elements of an SU(1,1) algebra: Normal Ordered Representation

 It is well known in Quantum Optics that the squeezed states and coherent states of light may be generated from the vacuum state of a simple harmonic oscillator mode by the action of a Unitary operator acting on the vacuum state.
-The generators $(R,L,S)$ may be used to construct a Unitary operator $U_1\ =\ \exp(iy(R+L))$ which is a generalisation of the Unitary operator arising in the study of the generation of squeezed states and coherent states of light from the vacuum.
+The generators $(R,L,S)$ may be used to construct a Unitary operator $U_1\ =\ \exp(iy(R+L))$ which is a generalization of the Unitary operator arising in the study of the generation of squeezed states and coherent states of light from the vacuum.
 The normal ordered representation, in which the lowering operators are aligned on the right and the raising operators are aligned on the left and the anti-normal ordered representation, in which the raising operators are on the right and the lowering operators are on the left, of $U_1$ may be found using the method discussed by Truax (1985) and Sukumar (1989) and given in the form

-This result is a generalisation of earlier results which were derived for special values of the parametrs ${\alpha, \beta, \sigma}$ and is generalisation of the Baker- Campbell Hausdorff relation.
+This result is a generalization of earlier results which were derived for special values of the parameters ${\alpha, \beta, \sigma}$ and is generalization of the Baker- Campbell Hausdorff relation.
 The set of functions $G_n$ defined by

 may be evaluated using the anti-normal ordered representation of $U_1$ to get

 The function in (\ref{eq:f3}) has been considered before ( up to the scaling by ${\sqrt{\sigma}}$ by Ui (1970)).
 The matrix representations of the generators $(R,L)$ and the power series expansion of the hypergeometric functions of the second kind (Gradshteyn and Ryzhik 1965) may be used to show that